• Home

 Ready to lead the future?
 Enroll in upGrad’s Online MBA Today Start your journey toward senior HR leadership with 100% online, flexible learning.
 Apply now!

-Top 15 Career Options After MBA in HR
+Top Jobs and Career Options After an MBA in Human Resource Management

-After an MBA in HR, graduates can explore diverse career options—from HR Manager and Talent Acquisition Specialist to HR Analytics and D&I roles.
-These positions offer strategic, specialized, and tech-focused opportunities, with salaries ranging from ₹3 LPA to ₹40 LPA+, enabling professionals to shape workforce strategy and organizational growth.
+After completing an MBA in Human Resources, graduates can explore diverse career options after MBA in HR, ranging from HR Manager and Talent Acquisition Specialist to HR Analytics and Diversity & Inclusion (D&I) roles.
+These jobs after MBA in HR and jobs after MBA in human resource management offer strategic, specialized, and tech-focused opportunities.
+With salaries ranging from ₹3 LPA to ₹40 LPA+, professionals can play a key role in shaping workforce strategy, enhancing employee engagement, and driving overall organizational growth.

 1. HR Manager

-Roles & Responsibilities: Manage complete HR operations such as recruitment, training, performance management, compensation, compliance, and employee engagement.
-Ensure workforce strategies support organizational growth and act as the bridge between HR teams and senior leadership.
+Roles & Responsibilities: Manage end-to-end HR operations, including recruitment, training, performance management, compensation, compliance, and employee engagement.
+Ensure workforce strategies align with organizational goals and act as a bridge between HR teams and senior leadership.
+These are key responsibilities in many jobs after MBA in human resource management.

-Skills Required: Leadership, people management, communication, conflict resolution, knowledge of labor laws, HR metrics, and HRMS proficiency.
+Skills Required: Leadership, people management, communication, conflict resolution, knowledge of labor laws, HR metrics, and HRMS proficiency are essential skills for professionals exploring MBA HR job opportunities.

 Average Salary Range in India: ₹5–12 LPA